 - Virtual terminal capability.
 Process transactions offline and settle with the online batch to eliminate the need for a traditional credit card terminal.

 - API and integration.
-Modern payment gateways offer a robust and flexible API and strong integration capabilities with financial, accounting, tax, and eCommerce platforms.
+Modern pay gateways offer a robust and flexible API and strong eCommerce payment gateway integration capabilities with financial, accounting, and tax platforms.

 How Does a Payment Gateway Work?

-Typically, a payment service performs many of the same duties a POS device does when you pay for lunch at a restaurant or jeans at the clothing store.
+Typically, this type of service performs many of the same duties a POS device does when you pay for lunch at a restaurant or jeans at a clothing store.

-The payment gateway process involves the customer, bank, and online store – to make transactions involving the transfer of funds or credit possible.
+The process involves the customer, bank, and online store – to make transactions involving the transfer of funds or credit card payments possible.